 Live

 Live audio processing tools, use the microphone as input.
 This requires running on a device that has at least one microphone / audio input.
-On any live screen, tap on the gear icon in the top right to open the corresponding settings sheet, which lists available audio input devices and allows to select the one to use.
+On any live screen, tap on the gear icon in the top right to open the corresponding settings sheet, which lists available audio input devices and allows to select which one to use.

 Spectrogram